Amal Clooney

 Amal Clooney is a barrister who specializes in international law and human rights.
 She represents clients before international courts, including the International Criminal Court, the International Court of Justice and the European Court of Human Rights.
 Alongside court work, she provides advice to governments and individuals on legal issues in her areas of expertise.

 Professor Clooney is ranked in the legal directories Legal 500 and Chambers and Partners as a leading barrister in international human rights law, public international law, and international criminal law.
-She is described as ‘a brilliant legal mind’ who ‘handles cases of real international importance’ and ‘knows her brief inside out’.
-She is said to be a ‘natural lead advocate’ who is ‘tactically first class’ and ‘a rare combination of intellectual depth and pragmatism’.
-The directories also spotlight her ‘superb advocacy’ and ‘commanding presence before courts’ and describe her as ‘a dream performer before international tribunals’.
-They also emphasize that she is ‘fantastically innovative’ with an ability to galvanize ‘heads of state, foreign ministers and business … in a way that is very effective’ for victims of human rights abuses.
-She is described as ‘unafraid to raise novel points of law’, ‘very sophisticated in pushing the boundaries’ and having a ‘passionate commitment to the law and compassion for the people it serves’.
+She is described as ‘a brilliant legal mind’ who is ‘in a league of her own at the Bar’.
+The directories spotlight her ‘commanding presence before courts’ and describe her as ‘a dream performer before international tribunals’ with ‘superb advocacy’ that is ‘crystal clear in focus and highly persuasive’.
+The rankings emphasize her ability to galvanize ‘heads of state, foreign ministers and business … in a way that is very effective’ for victims of human rights abuses.
+She is also described as being ‘amazing with vulnerable witnesses’ and having a ‘passionate commitment to the law and compassion for the people it serves’.
+In 2024, Professor Clooney was the recipient of a Legal 500 lawyer of the year award in recognition of her outstanding work and contributions in the field of international law.

-Prior to joining the London bar, Professor Clooney completed a clerkship in The Hague at the International Court of Justice and worked as a prosecutor at the International Criminal Tribunal for the Former Yugoslavia and the Special Tribunal for Lebanon.
+Before joining the London bar, Professor Clooney worked in The Hague at the International Court of Justice, the International Criminal Tribunal for the Former Yugoslavia and as a prosecutor at the Special Tribunal for Lebanon.
 She is admitted to the New York Bar and practiced as a litigation attorney at Sullivan & Cromwell LLP in New York.
-She is also the co-founder of the Clooney Foundation for Justice, which aims to advance justice through accountability for human rights abuses around the world.

 L6276 Human Rights